refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 ## Introduction

 Material UI offers a wide range of component and utilities that empowers developers with the appropriate tools to create more responsive web designs and bolster the UX of their apps.
 A checkbox is a small box that, when selected by the user, indicates that a specific feature or option has been enabled.
-Material UI provides this valuable component on a platter and makes them customisable to apply to your project fittingly.
+Material UI provides this valuable component on a platter and makes them customizable to apply to your project fittingly.
 This article will deeply traverse the Material UI Checkbox component, investigate its processes and highlight its syntax application.
 We will also explore a potential use case in a real-world application.

 Steps we'll cover:
 - [What is Material UI?](#what-is-material-ui)